amalog/scratch/principles.md

 Don't halt a developer's forward progress for mistakes which can be resolved later.
 Software development is a process of experimentation and discovery.
 The flow of exploration should not be broken lightly.

-Following this principle naively incurs substantial technical debt, whose future payment also halts progress.
+Naively following this principle incurs substantial technical debt, whose future payment also halts progress.
 Tools must also make it easy for a developer to find and pay this debt when she's ready.